dawi369/dawi369/README.md

 Multinational software guy, currently SWE in Prague @ [REDACTED]

-I'm always learning and aim to have really solid broad knowlege.
-I'll work on space mission one day.
+I'm always learning and aim to have really solid broad knowledge.
+I'll work on critical space infrastructure systems one day.

 Oh and I'm also a pilot, fly FPV drone, and ice hockey player.